jmorvay/Frinx-docs/FRINX_ODL_Distribution/Carbon/Operations_Manual/clustering-overview.md

 *The following sections describe how to set up clustering on both individual and multiple Frinx ODL distributions.*

 ## Single Node Clustering
-To enable clustering on a single OpenDaylight controller:
+To enable clustering on a single machine running the Frinx ODL distribution:

 1\.
 In the Frinx ODL etc/ folder edit org.apache.karaf.features.cfg to add the feature odl-mdsal-clustering to the odlFeaturesBoot line (you can keep any other features you currently have listed, just use a comma to separate features):

 odlFeaturesBoot=odl-mdsal-clustering